FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-endpoints.rst

 In SMART on FHIR's EHR launch flow, a ``launch`` URL parameter is required when the EHR initiates a launch sequence.
 It is an identifier for this specific launch and any EHR context associated with it.
 For more information, see `EHR Launch <https://hl7.org/fhir/smart-app-launch/app-launch.html#launch-app-ehr-launch>`_.
 Firely Auth offers an endpoint to request such identifier.

 The ``launchContext`` endpoint can be accessed via an HTTP POST request and is protected with the secret provided in the :ref:`firely_auth_settings_tokenintro` setting.
+The username used for basic auth is the same as the name of the FHIR Server.
+The password used for basic auth is the same as the introspection secret.
 The EHR context to be associated with can be provided via the HTTP request body via x-www-urlencoded parameters.
 FHIR resource ids that are of interest for the EHR launch can be submitted by the EHR to Firely Auth in the form of ``<resourceType>=<id>``.
 Note that no "launch" prefix is used for the resourceType.
 Example below requests a ``launch`` identifier with ``patient`` context associated.

 .. code-block::